c-cath/data-analysis-with-python/README.md

-# Python for Sales Data: Cleaning, Analysis, and Visualization
+# Data Analysis with Python: Cleaning, Analysis, and Visualization

 ## Project Overview
-This project focuses on cleaning and analyzing messy retail sales data using Python.
-The goal is to preprocess, clean, and visualize sales data to uncover insights such as sales trends, category performance, and regional revenue distribution.
+This project focuses on cleaning, analyzing, and visualizing messy real-world datasets using Python.
+The goal is to preprocess raw data, handle inconsistencies, and perform exploratory data analysis (EDA) to uncover meaningful patterns, trends, and insights.

-The dataset contains transaction-level information including date, region, product, category, units sold, unit price, total sales, and profit margin.
+The datasets used across this repository vary by folder and may include transactional, customer, operational, or categorical data such as dates, categories, numeric values, text fields, and percentages.

 ---

 ## Objectives
-- Load and clean a messy sales dataset with missing or inconsistent data.
+- Load and clean datasets containing missing or inconsistent data.
 - Standardize column names, text entries, and date formats.
-- Handle missing numeric values and inconsistent currency/percentage formats.
+- Handle missing numeric values and inconsistent numeric representations.
-- Explore key statistics such as total sales, sales by region, and category performance.
+- Perform exploratory analysis to understand distributions, trends, and group behavior.
-- Visualize insights using **matplotlib** and **seaborn**.
+- Visualize insights using matplotlib and seaborn.

 ---